How much does a new roof cost?

 Why does your roofing material matter?

 For starters, the material and quality of an architectural shingle are worth every penny compared to the lesser three-tab counterpart, but REALLY, it boils down to the shingle warranties.

-In our warranty article we explain the specifics of roofing warranties, but for a quick glance here is a comparison:
+In our warranty article, we explain the specifics of roofing warranties, but for a glance, here is a comparison:

 |3 Tab Shingles